A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: EXPERIMENTS

 All of the simulated values are within 2\% of the real values reported by the SRTR in 2018, which helps to validate the choice of parameters and also to establish that our model accurately represents the actual behavior of the offering system for the respective organs.

-\section{Experiments}
+\section{EXPERIMENTS}

 For both liver and kidney, we performed our simulation-optimization procedure with the goal of obtaining a policy maximizing the ``gain'' of the transplantation system (for that particular organ).
 For the liver model, the ``training set'' was created with 50 simulations of one year of operations of the transplantation system for each policy of “$x$” simultaneous offers, where $x$ was considered for values of $1, 2, \ldots, 30$.
-With respect to the kidney model, the ``training set'' was comprised of 10 one-year replications for each policy choice $x = 1, 2, \ldots, 30$ simultaneous offers.
+With respect to the kidney model, the ``training set'' was comprised of 10 one-year replications for each policy choice of $x = 1, 2, \ldots, 30$ simultaneous offers.
+The difference in the lengths of the training sets is due to the running times of each of the models --- the kidney model is slower because of having a much larger number of donated organs, more people on the waiting list, and a significantly greater probability of organs not being accepted, thus generating more iterations.

-With respect to the costs parameters used, they are as follows: The system ``earns'' 1000 units when an organ is transplanted, the system incurs a cost of 25 units the first time a specific organ is offered to a transplantation center (personnel must expend time to review the organ as a team, etc.), then each subsequent offer for that same organ received by the same center (offered to another patient) only costs 1 unit (because the team already has previous data on the organ and needs less time/resources/discussions to decide about the next offer), and finally the disappointment cost of a patient not receiving an organ whose offer he/she has accepted is 300.
-These arbitrary values reflect the extremely high value a successful transplant has, but also the big consequences that a disappointing offer may have on the patients.
+With respect to the cost parameters used, they are as follows: The system ``earns'' 1000 units when an organ is transplanted; the system incurs a cost of 25 units the first time a specific organ is offered to a transplantation center (personnel must expend time to review the organ as a team, etc.), then each subsequent offer for that same organ received by the same center (offered to another patient) only costs 1 unit (because the team already has previous data on the organ and needs less time/resources to decide about the next offer); and finally the disappointment cost of a patient not receiving an organ whose offer he/she has accepted is 300.
+These seemingly arbitrary earnings/costs reflect the extremely high value a successful transplant has, but also the negative consequences that a disappointed offer may have on the patients.

-After optimizing over the ``training set'' to obtain an optimal policy $x^*$(Category, OPO) for each pair (Category, OPO), we tested the quality of our proposed policy $x^*$ by running 50 new replications of the transplantation system (i.e., the ``testing set''), and compared the results to the ones obtained by static policies that have $x = 1, 2, \ldots,15$ simultaneous offers for all organs regardless of the respective (Category, OPO) pair.
+After optimizing over the ``training set'' to obtain an optimal policy $x^*$(Category, OPO) for each pair (Category, OPO), we tested the quality of our proposed policy $x^*$ by running new replications of the transplantation system (i.e., the ``testing set'', with 50 replications for liver, 10 for kidney), and we compared the results to those obtained by static policies having $x = 1, 2, \ldots,15$ simultaneous offers for all organs regardless of the respective (Category, OPO) pair.